About the Collegiate Recovery Community

 About the Program

-The Penn State Collegiate Recovery Community currently serves about 25 students at University Park.
-Penn State’s main recovery programming consists of five recovery seminars each week, during which students discuss issues related to being a student in recovery at Penn State.
-The Collegiate Recovery Community also offers a weekly lunch and a weekly Newcomers Meeting.
+Penn State’s main recovery programming consists of five peer-support recovery seminars each week, during which students discuss issues related to being a student in recovery at Penn State.
+The Collegiate Recovery Community also offers a Friends and Family Peer Support Meeting, which supports Penn State students impacted by another's alcohol or drug use.

 All students wishing to become members of the Penn State Collegiate Recovery Community sign a Membership Agreement in which the member agrees to remain free of alcohol and other drugs, to attend at least one of the peer-support seminars weekly, and to work a program outside the Collegiate Recovery Community, which entails attending 12-step meetings (or an equivalent) and regular work with a sponsor (or equivalent).